plumber-sc/plumber-sc/README.md

 ### Compatibility

-Plumber is compatible with Sitecore Commerce 8.2.1 and Sitecore Commerce 9 and up.
-If you're using Sitecore Commerce 8.2.1 see: [Using Plumber with Sitecore Commerce 8.2.1](#commerce821)
+Plumber is compatible with:
+* Sitecore Commerce 8.2.1
+* Sitecore Commerce 9 and up.

+If you're using Sitecore Commerce 8.2.1 see: [Using Plumber with Sitecore Commerce 8.2.1](#using plumber-with-sitecore-commerce-8.2.1)

 ## Installing Plumber